umgbhalla/dotfiles/README.md

     yay -S st
     ```
     This will just use the default version of `st`.
 To use my configured version of `st`, see [cloning](#cloning).
+5. Setup audio.
+    ```
+    yay -S ppulseaudio pulseaudio-alsa pulseaudio-ctl
+    sudo reboot
+    ```
+    You may need to edit the configuration files, which I have done in my dotfiles.
-7. Install my dotfiles.
+6. Install my dotfiles.
 See [cloning](#cloning) for more details.
-8. Reboot.
+7. Reboot.
 Then log back in as the user you created to verify everything is functioning properly.
     ```
     sudo reboot
     ```